-Would you like to have the same form appear in multiple languages on your site?
-If you have a multi-lingual site, then most likely you want each of your forms to automatically translate to match the current site language.
-In this guide, we’ll introduce you to two popular tools for translating your site (including forms) into more than one language: WPML and WeGlot.
+Would you like to translate the same form into multiple languages on your site?
+If you have a multilingual site, then you most likely want each of your forms to automatically appear in the language your site is currently using.

-Note: This guide is only intended for multi-lingual sites.
+Note: This guide is only intended for multilingual sites.
 For single-language sites, WPForms has several translations built right in, including Spanish, Italian, Japanese, French, German, Russian, Dutch, Hindi, and Portuguese (Brazilian).

-What are WPML and WeGlot?
+What Are WPML and Weglot?

-WPML is another popular service to help you set up a multi-lingual WordPress site.
+WPML is a plugin and translation service for setting up a multilingual WordPress site.
 It’s especially popular among advanced users, or those looking for a deeper level of control over their translations.